apache/datafusion/docs/source/library-user-guide/using-the-dataframe-api.md

 }
 ```

-You can *also* generate a `DataFrame` from a SQL query and use the same APIs
+You can _also_ generate a `DataFrame` from a SQL query and use the DataFrame's APIs
 to manipulate the output of the query.

 ```rust
 use std::sync::Arc;